hashim222/p5-coding-library/README.md

       ![post scrollbar](./src/assets/readme-images/post-scrollbar-text.png)

     - Other logged-in users will be able to like, bookmark, and comment on the post.
-Each time a user likes and comments, the number of likes and comments will increase.
+Each time a user likes and comments, the number of likes and comments will go up.

-      > **Note**: Owners of posts and guest users will not be able to like posts.
-However, post owners can comment on their own post.
+      > **Note**: `1-` Those posts owned by a user can't be liked or bookmarked by them, However, post owners can comment on their own post. `2-` A guest user cannot like, bookmark, or comment on the post

       ![likes bookmark comment icons](./src/assets/readme-images/like-bookmark-comments-icons.png)